Neutron activation: Neutron detection

 One way to demonstrate that nuclear fusion has occurred inside a fusor device is to use a Geiger counter to measure the gamma ray radioactivity that is produced from a sheet of aluminium foil.

-In the ICF fusion approach, the fusion yield of the experiment (directly proportional to neutron production) is usually determined by measuring the gamma-ray emissions of aluminium or copper neutron activation targets.
+In inertial confinement fusion (ICF), the fusion yield of the experiment (directly proportional to neutron production) is usually determined by measuring the gamma-ray emissions of aluminium or copper neutron activation targets.
 Aluminium can capture a neutron and generate radioactive sodium-24, which has a half life of 15 hours and a beta decay energy of 5.514 MeV.

 The activation of a number of test target elements such as sulfur, copper, tantalum, and gold have been used to determine the yield of both pure fission and thermonuclear weapons.

 Materials analysis

-Neutron activation analysis is one of the most sensitive and precise methods of trace element analysis.
+Neutron activation analysis (NAA) is one of the most sensitive and precise methods of trace element analysis.
 It requires no sample preparation or solubilization and can therefore be applied to objects that need to be kept intact such as a valuable piece of art.
-Although the activation induces radioactivity in the object, its level is typically low and its lifetime may be short, so that its effects soon disappear.
+Though the activation induces radioactivity in the object, its level is typically low and its lifetime may be short, so its effects soon disappear.
 In this sense, neutron activation is a non-destructive analysis method.